 Please read this manual thoroughly before using the printer.
 You can print or view this manual from the CD-ROM at any time, please keep the CD-ROM in a convenient place for quick and easy reference at all times.

 The Brother Solutions Center (http://solutions.brother.com) is your one stop resource for all your printer needs.
-Download the latest drivers and utilities for your printers, read the FAQs and troubleshooting tips or learn about special printing solutions in the 'Solutions' and 'Customer Education' sections.
+Download the latest drivers and utilities for your printers or read the FAQs and troubleshooting tips.